innocenzi/tailwindcss-theming/readme.md

 ## Usage

+> Please not that TailwindCSS will have better support for plugins that change configuration soon, so I will take advantage of the new Tailwind API to refactor this plugin's API in order to greatly simplify things.

 Since this is a theming plugin, you need to override Tailwind's default color palette with your own.
 There is a default palette if you don't want to spend time creating one, but you will still need to override Tailwind's.

 ```js